-Flights (Euro Traveller) with Air Aegean; travel by private coach throughout; accommodation as described below; breakfasts, 5 lunches, 7 dinners with wine; all admissions; all tastings; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.
+Flights (Euro Traveller) with Aegean Airlines; travel by private coach throughout; accommodation as described below; breakfasts, 5 lunches, 7 dinners with wine; all admissions; all tastings; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.

 Lato Boutique Hotel, Heraklion: family-run 3-star hotel with small but well-appointed rooms.
 Good location by the Venetian port.
 Hotel Keramos, Zaros: family-run country guest house, basic but clean with traditional decor, showers not baths.
 Kydon Hotel, Chania: 4-star hotel, spacious rooms, well situated close to the old town and port.
 Single rooms are doubles for sole use.

 There is a fair amount of standing and walking on this tour.
 Meals can be long and large and so expect some late nights.
 If you have dietary requirements it is advisable to contact us before booking.
 Average coach travel per day: 38 miles.